ihucos/passpod/README.md

 ### How To Use It

-Passpod offers a python library with a simple dictionary-like interface.
+Passpod offers a Python library with a simple dictionary-like interface.
 ```python
 >>> from passpod impor passpod
 >>> passwords = passpod.open('sqlite:///tmp/mydb') # passwords is a dictionary-like object